-- work with existing services that deliver mental health care for children and young people (provided by NHS, Local Authority, Voluntary Sector, Youth Justice)
+- Works with existing services that deliver mental health care for children and young people across the system (provided by NHS, Local Authority, Voluntary Sector, Youth Justice)

-- create, across staff and services, a culture of full collaboration between child, young person and/or their parents or carers by:
+- Creates within teams a culture of full collaboration between child, young person and/or their parents or carers by embedding the following principles:

 Mental Health Services Passport